-In Matthew chapter 7 and verse 29, at the end of the Sermon on the Mount after Jesus had preached that master evangelistic sermon which began by dismantling the false religion of Judaism and ended by an invitation to enter the narrow way, the people’s response was simply this, “He spoke as one having authority.”
+In Matthew 7:29, at the end of the sermon on the mount after Jesus had preached that masterful evangelistic sermon, which began by dismantling the false religion of Judaism and ended by an invitation to enter the narrow way, the people’s response was simply this, “He spoke as one having authority.”
 That was absolutely unique.
 They weren’t used to people who were their own authority.
 They were used to people who quoted somebody else, who identified with somebody else, who drew their authority from somebody else.
 But Jesus spoke as one who Himself is an authority.

-You remember, don’t you, in verse 45 of chapter 19, He entered the temple, began to cast out those who were selling, saying to them, "My house shall be a house of prayer, you've made it into a robber’s cave.”
+You remember, don’t you, in 19:45, He entered the temple, began to cast out those who were selling, saying to them, “It is written, ‘My house shall be a house of prayer.’
+You’ve made it into a robber’s cave.”
 And He cleaned them out.
 He didn’t get any permission to do this.
 This is a total disruption of all that’s going on there without any authority to do this.
 But He never sought human authority.

 Now the bottom line is this.
 He treated their entire religious system as if it was non-existent.
 He didn’t care about the Sanhedrin.
 He didn’t care about the chief priests.
 He didn’t care about the councils.
 He didn’t care about any popular opinion.
 He didn’t care about anything.
 He was totally indifferent to the priests.
 He was indifferent to the rabbis.
 He was indifferent to the lawyers, the scribes, the theologians.
 He was indifferent to the sacrificial system.
 He was indifferent to the temple enterprise.
 He treated it as if it was non-existent.
 It had no bearing on His life.
 It had no bearing on what He taught.
 It had no bearing on what He said.
 In fact, He basically attacked it with a vengeance.